benhagg/GroupProjectIS403/readme.md

 3. **Push Your Changes to GitHub**:
    - Send your commits to the repository on GitHub by typing:
-     - `git push origin main`
+     - `git push origin master`

 ### Step 5: Pull Before Making New Changes
-- Before making new changes each day, run `git pull origin main` to make sure you’re working with the latest version from GitHub.
+- Before making new changes each day, run `git pull origin master` to make sure you’re working with the latest version from GitHub.
 This helps prevent conflicts.